katcipis/sophia/notes/books/seven-concurrency.md

 In Elixir (and Erlang) the first class concept is the process (and its PID).
 The mailbox (which acts as a buffered channel) is the anonymous one.

+To contrast, in CSP (Go) goroutines are anonymous and channels are the first class concepts, on the Actor model (Erlang/Elixir) the processes (like goroutines) are the first class concepts and the channels are anonymous.

 This concurrency model reminds me more of services communicating on a network.
 Elixir even have a registry of processes so you can communicate